QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 Day 23/100 : 26 October 2025, Sunday
 > I solve the challenge by my own Day 6 "45.
 The Hurdles Loop Challenge" in Reeborgs World website.
 Currently still busy with my schoolwork projects.

+* Week Number = 44

+Day 24/100 : 27 October 2025, Monday
+> I finished video Day 6 "46.
+Indentation in Python".
+So basically, indentation in Python required Tab button that equal to Four Spaces.
+This day, I am refreshing with my friends to hangout.
+I feel so tired right now.